cs50nestm/cs50labs/syntax/README.md

 ![Error](http://labs.cs50nestm.net/check50_error.png)

 Because check50 is not able to compile style.c, as per the red smiley, odds are you still have an error in your syntax.
-The other yellow smiley, means that that check is dependent on style.c compiling, and so it wasn’t even run.
+The other yellow smiley, means that the check is dependent on sytax.c compiling, and so it wasn’t even run.

 ### Styling with `style50`